 If the death was accidental, you may be able to collect additional benefits from financial institutions, professional associations, and your spouse’s employer or union.
-Insurance benefits may be higher in the case of accidental death and you may be eligible for worker’s compensation and/or death benefits.
+Life insurance benefits may be higher in the case of accidental death and you may be eligible for worker’s compensation and/or death benefits.

-Get in touch with all banks, credit unions, and credit card companies to let them know of the death and to change account holder information.
+Get in touch with all banks, life insurance companies, health insurance providers, credit unions, and credit card companies to let them know of the death and to change account holder information.

 If you aren’t currently receiving Social Security benefits, you should apply right away, because in some cases, survivor benefits aren’t retroactive.
 If you are currently getting benefits, Social Security may be able to pay the death benefit right away.
 They’ll also automatically adjust your benefit amount to reflect survivor benefits.